LilianBob/Covi_Org/README.md

 * User can make multiple selections of Covid-19 and related symptoms in the screening tool
 * Application can be used by organizations beyond the Washington State
 * User can report on Covid-19 medical tests and the tests' outcomes
+* Application can be adapted to other infectious diseases

 # Contributing